sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/AvniGulatiWiki.md

 # Week 2

-In the second week, our team researched on possibilities of games in Greenfoot and by mid of the week we decided a layout of the game.
-I researched into how destruction elements in Level 1 of the game will appear randomly on screen for player to kill them and killing the destruction elements will gain points for the player.
-Also, I looked into how the health of the player decreases when it gets hit by one of these elements.
+In the second week, our team researched on possibilities of games in Greenfoot and decided a layout for our game.
+I finalized the destruction objects for Level 1 and have attached their images.
+I have also defined what changes the destruction elements will cause in the game.

 ## XP core value Feedback